qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 ========================================

 QGIS allows you to load spatial and non-spatial layers.
-This currently includes tables supported by OGR and delimited text, as well as the PostgreSQL, MS SQL Server, SpatiaLite and Oracle providers.
+This currently includes tables supported by GDAL and delimited text, as well as the PostgreSQL, MS SQL Server, SpatiaLite and Oracle providers.
 All loaded layers are listed in the :guilabel:`Layers` panel.
 Whether a layer is spatially enabled or not determines whether you can interact with it on the map.